hmbotelho/htmrenamer/README.md

 * **Zeiss:** `demoplate_01_s01t1.tif`
 * **Leica (MatrixScreener):** `I--L0000--S00--U00--V00--J08--E00--O00--X00--Y00--T0000--Z00--C00.ome.tif`
+* **Leica (Navigator):** `TileScan 1_A1_ch00.tif`, `TileScan 2_A1-1_t0_z0_ch00.tif`, ...
 * **...**

-The htmrenamer r package provides graphical and command line tools for renaming such files in order to generate a common file and folder structure, regardless of the system generating the images.
+The htmrenamer R package provides graphical and command line tools for renaming such files in order to generate a common file and folder structure, regardless of the system generating the images.
 The renaming process adds essential experimental metadata in the file and folder names:
 * Plate name
 * Well number
 * Sub-position within the well